 B. For the stories of a structure subject to width and depth limits, all portions of the same story that are horizontally contiguous, including any portions connected by doorways, ramps, bridges, elevated stairways, and other such devices, shall be included in the measurement of width and depth.
-The width and depth limit of stories in separate structures or structures on the same lot that abut but are not internally connected shall be measured separately, except that designated Landmark structures and structures that qualify as vulnerable masonry buildings according to Section 23.48.630 that are retained on the lot are excluded from the width and depth measurement, whether internally connected to a new structure or not.
+The width and depth limit of stories in separate structures or structures on the same lot that abut but are not internally connected shall be measured separately, except that designated Landmark structures and structures that qualify as vulnerable masonry buildings

-C. Width and depth limits do not apply to stories of a structure with more than 50 percent of the total gross floor area occupied by any of the following uses:

-- 1. Community clubs or community centers;

-- 2. Religious facilities;

-- 3. Arts facilities;

-- 4. Preschool, elementary, or secondary schools; or

-- 5. Performing arts theaters.

-- D. Width and depth limits do not apply to the portion of a structure that is 55 feet or less in height on a lot that includes a light rail transit station.

-23.48.640 Street-level development standards in SM-U zones

-A. Required street-level setbacks in SM-U zones

-1. In the SM-U 85, SM-U 75-240, and SM-U 95-320 zones, a street-level setback is required at grade from specified street lot lines as shown on Table A for 23.48.640.
-If the required setback allows for averaging the depth of the setback from the street lot line, any setback area further than 10 feet from the street lot line shall not be included in the averaging calculation.
+D1 1 according to Section 23.48.630 that are retained on the lot are excluded from the width and depth 2 measurement, whether internally connected to a new structure or not.
+3 C. Width and depth limits do not apply to stories of a structure with more than 50 percent 4 of the total gross floor area occupied by any of the following uses: 5 1.
+Community clubs or community centers; 6 2.
+Religious facilities; 7 3.
+Arts facilities; 8 4.
+Preschool, elementary, or secondary schools; or 9 5.
+Performing arts theaters.
+10 D. Width and depth limits do not app ply to the portion of a structure that is 55 feet or less 11 in height on a lot that includes a light rail transit station.
+12 23.48.640 Street-level development standards in SM-U zones 13 A. Required street-level setbacks in SM-U zones 14 1.
+In the SM-U 85, SM-U 75-240, and SM-U 95-320 zones, a street-level setback 15 is required at grade from specified street lot lines as shown on Table A for 23.48.640.
+If the 16 required setback allows for averaging the depth of the setback from the street lot line, any 17 setback area further than 10 feet from the street lot line shall not be included in the averaging 18 calculation.
+Table A for 23.48.640 Required street-level setbacks in the SM-U 85, SM-U 75-240, and SM-U 95-320 zones Street requiring setback from abutting street lot line: Required setback measured from street lot line NE 42 nd Street 3 feet average NE 43 rd Street 3 feet average

+NE 45th Street

+8 feet minimum
-Table A for 23.48.640 Required street-level setbacks in the SM-U 85, SM-U 75-240, and SM-U 95-320 zones

-Street requiring setback from abutting street lot line: Required setback measured from street lot line

-NE 42 nd Street 3 feet average
+Table A for 23.48.640 Required street-level setbacks in the SM-U 85, SM-U 75-240, and SM-U 95-320 zones Street requiring setback from abutting street lot line: Required setback measured from street lot line NE 50 th Street 5 feet minimum

-NE 43 rd Street 3 feet average

-NE 45 th Street 8 feet minimum